microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 )
 ```

-It will try querying OpenAI gpt-4 first, followed by Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, Azure OpenAI gpt-3.5-turbo, and llama-7B, one by one, until a valid result is returned.
+It will try querying Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, and llama-7B one by one, until a valid result is returned.
 This can speed up the development process where the rate limit is a bottleneck.

 ### Templating